huachaohuang/huachaohuang.github.io/about.md

 I am an experienced software engineer with a passionate interest in infrastructure software.

-I have more than five years of experience in distributed storage systems.
+I have many years of experience in distributed storage systems.
 I have a solid understanding of storage engine, consensus algorithm, distributed transaction, and other [database techniques](https://github.com/huachaohuang/awesome-dbdev).

 ## Experience